wp-plugins/wp-registration/readme.txt

 == Changelog ==

+= 1.2 =
+* When user is logged then Registration page will not render the signup form but say 'Hi username'
+* When user is logged then Registration page will not render the login form but say 'Hi username' = 1.1 =
+* Email subject is changed
-= 1.0 =
+* Email is being sent with admin email and Site title as email header = 1.0 =
 * It is first version, and working perfectly
-= 1.1 =
-* Email subject is changed
-* Email is being sent with admin email and Site title as email header

 == Upgrade Notice ==
 * Make sure you provide data name field for each input field